Telcoin-Association/TNIPs/README.md

 The goal for TNIPs is to standardize and provide high-quality documentation for Telcoin Network itself and conventions built upon it.
 This repository tracks past and ongoing improvements to Telcoin Network in the form of Telcoin Network Improvement Proposals (TNIPs).
 [TNIP-1](https://tnips.telcoin.network/TNIPS/tnip-1) governs how TNIPs are published.

+Telcoin Network is still under heavy development.
+The proposals outlined here guide and document the progress towards mainnet.

 The [status page](https://tnips.telcoin.network/) tracks and lists TNIPs, which can be divided into the following categories:

 **Before you write a TNIP, ideas MUST be thoroughly discussed on [Telcoin Network Forum](https://forum.telcoin.org/).
 Once consensus is reached in the community, thoroughly read and review [TNIP-1](https://tnips.telcoin.network/TNIPS/tnip-1), which describes the TNIP process.**